Abhiram-Siriki45/Python-Coding-Interview/README.md

 ---

-## 2. What are the Distinct features of Python?
+## 2. What are the Distinct Features of Python?

 > 1. Structured and functional programmings are supported.
 > 2. It can be compiled to byte-code for creating larger applications.